Skip to main content

 Is It Safe To Use Whey Protein?

-If you go to the gym or are interested in keeping yourself fit and healthy, the chances are you’ve come across whey protein powders in your search at some point.
-A very popular supplement not just amongst those who hang around the free weights, but all ages and diet types.
+If you are interested in keeping yourself fit and healthy, the chances are you’ve come across whey protein powders in your search at some point.

-Whey Protein is incredibly safe to use, after-all protein is essential for building and maintaining muscle, bone, strength and numerous bodily functions.
-Whey Protein has been subject to numerous clinical and scientific testing with no adverse side effects and is used by professional athletes worldwide from footballers to swimmers.
+Whey Protein is incredibly safe to use, after-all protein is essential for numerous bodily functions.
+Whey Protein has been subject to numerous clinical and scientific testing with no adverse side effects and is used by people worldwide.
 However, if you are lactose intolerant or vegan – whey protein wouldn’t be suitable for you.
 As whey is a by-product of milk

 Is Whey Protein Good For You?

-Whey protein is incredibly good for you with several body boosting powers.
-A study performed on athletes found that an insufficient amount of protein consumption causes a negative nitrogen balance, indicating protein catabolism and a slow recovery, which over time may lead to muscle wasting, injuries and illness (Phillips et al. 2011 & 2016), something you really don’t want after working hard for those muscles.
+Whey protein is incredibly good for you with many different health benefits.
+A study found that an insufficient amount of protein consumption causes a negative nitrogen balance, indicating protein catabolism which over time may lead to illness (Phillips et al. 2011 & 2016).

-Several studies have also found an increase in strength too (Kerksick et al. 2011), which is essential for anyone who participates in sport.
-Not only does whey protein have a positive impact on your muscles, but recent studies have also discovered that whey protein could improve blood pressure (Sipola et al. 2002), have positive impacts on blood fats (Pals et al. 2010) and help reduce inflammation (Zhou et al. 2015).
+Not only does whey protein have a positive impact on your tissues, but recent studies have also discovered that whey protein could improve blood pressure (Sipola et al. 2002), have positive impacts on blood fats (Pals et al. 2010) and help reduce inflammation (Zhou et al. 2015).

 What Are The Risks Of Whey Protein?
 Does Whey Protein Have Side Effects?